 Longer lives mean people reaching retirement age don’t switch off, they just focus on different things.
 Making the most of this freedom involves calculated financial decisions.

 “These days, people don’t want to be pensioned off,” says Anthony Lam, a Senior Adviser with Perpetual.
-“What should be pensioned off are old ideas of retirement – ideas about slowing down and quiet afternoon teas.
+“What should be retired are old ideas of retirement – ideas about slowing down and quiet afternoon teas.
 For many, later life is a time to get out and see the world again.”

 SOUNDING BOARD - WHAT DO I DO WITH MY TIME?

-According to Vicki Mounts, a Perpetual Adviser in Brisbane, one of the main roles of a financial planner is to act as a sounding board during key decisions.
+According to Vicki Mounts, a Perpetual Adviser in Brisbane, one of the main roles of a financial adviser is to act as a sounding board during key decisions.
 “Often a couple will come to me saying they want to work out their finances because one or both is considering retirement.
 The first question I ask is: “So what are you going to do with your time?”
-For many clients the answer to that question is far more important than the money questions.”
+For many clients the answer to that question is far more important than the money questions.

 TRANSITION TO RETIREMENT STRATEGIES